appsmithorg/appsmith-docs/website/docs/product/security.md

 ## Sandboxed Iframe widgets

 After v1.8.6 of Appsmith, [Iframe](/reference/widgets/iframe/) widgets have a `sandbox` attribute set on them by default to help protect from [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting) vulnerabilities.
-This attribute is controlled with an environment variable in your Appsmith instance's `stacks/configuration/docker.env` file:
+It reduces some capabilities of the iframe, but increases security and is unlikely to impede most real-world uses of this widget.
+The `sandbox` attribute is toggled using an environment variable in the Appsmith instance's `stacks/configuration/docker.env` file; setting `APPSMITH_DISABLE_IFRAME_WIDGET_SANDBOX` to `true` removes the `sandbox` attribute and its protections.

 ```sh
 APPSMITH_DISABLE_IFRAME_WIDGET_SANDBOX=false
 ```

-The `sandbox` attribute reduces some capabilities of the iframe, but increases security and is unlikely to impede most real-world uses of this widget.

-:::tip
+:::info
 Appsmith maintains an open communication channel with security researchers to report security vulnerabilities responsibly.
 If you notice a security vulnerability, please email [security@appsmith.com](mailto:security@appsmith.com), and it'll be resolved as quickly as possible.
 :::